ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 What I want to suggest now is that you can understand the sparseness as a set of nested Markov blankets, and that's going to do a lot of heavy lifting for us.
 So the discussions here are based on two papers.
 One by Fields and colleagues called neurons as hierarchies of quantum reference frames.
-It's really cool.
-I recommend it.
+It's really cool, I recommend it.
-And also a paper by Inesh Ipolito, myself and our colleagues on Markov blankets in the brain.
+And also a paper by Ines Hipolito, myself and our colleagues on Markov blankets in the brain.
 So this is going to be a much too short summary of those discussions, but basically, you can start with individual neurons and then talk about their Markov blankets to bring it back to something that I was saying earlier, but that I didn't emphasize while we were going through the slides.
 The Markov blanket identifies dynamical dependencies, not necessarily physical boundaries.
 So it's a statistical boundary it's not necessarily like the boundaries of a wall, like a cell.